Startup Founders and Failure

 Typically when I teach this course the primary focus is on building for profit ideas up from scratch to commercial reality.
 This time on Habib University’s request the focus is on both “for” as well as “not for profit” teams.

-While there are significant difference in teaching approaches between the “for” and “not for profit” world, the fundamental themes remain the same.
+While there are significant differences in teaching approaches between the “for” and “not for profit” world, the fundamental themes remain the same.
 Both worlds need to pay their bills.
 Both need traction with stakeholders, clients and end users.
 Both need to lock in a steady, reliable source of funding for their product or services roll out and build up.
 Both begin with a dream to change a small corner of the world.
 Both tend to fail and disappoint on a regular basis.

 The course focuses on six key elements that one needs to understand to successfully run and build a new business.